-2.1 - Our initial estimate for the cost of new behavior technicians was based on a previous position and was too high.
-Technician salaries ended up being less than previously anticipated.

-2.2 - We hired additional social workers (3), an additional academic counselor (1), and additional extended school year counselors (5).
-This, along with the raise for current staff led to the difference from proposed to actual expenses.

-2.3 - The difference was related to the timing for payments for partnerships with NCUST.

-2.6 - The cost for the Second Step curriculum was significantly less than previous year due to the tiered structure of payments.
+- 2.1 Our initial estimate for the cost of new behavior technicians was based on a previous position and was too high.
+Technician salaries ended up being less than previously anticipated. - 2.2 We hired additional social workers (3), an additional academic counselor (1), and additional extended school year counselors (5).
+This, along with the raise for current staff led to the difference from proposed to actual expenses. - 2.3 The difference was related to the timing for payments for partnerships with NCUST. - 2.6 The cost for the Second Step curriculum was significantly less than previous year due to the tiered structure of payments.

-2.10 - There was no additional cost for Illuminate this year due to multi-year subscription.

-2.11 - There was no additional cost for Qualtrics this year due to multi-year subscription.

-2.12 - We hired an additional parent liaison who was not included in the original proposed budget.

-2.14 - The estimate was based on our first year's spending.
-As we continued to develop and implement the plan, it include the increased use of funding to support the development of the Community Schools Planning.
+- 2.10 There was no additional cost for Illuminate this year due to multi-year subscription. - 2.11 There was no additional cost for Qualtrics this year due to multi-year subscription. - 2.12 We hired an additional parent liaison who was not included in the original proposed budget. - 2.14 The estimate was based on our first year's spending.
+As we continued to develop and implement the plan, it included the increased use of funding to support the development of the Community Schools Planning.